gerarovetta/gerarovetta/README.md

 # Hi, I'm Gerardo Rovetta! 👋

 ## About Me
-I'm a passionate developer interested in nodeJS and web3 apps!!!
+I'm a passionate developer interested in Fullstack development! [ React, NextJs, nodeJs, express, nestJs ]

 ## Get in Touch
 You can reach me via: